Excessive heat rolls east, bakes much of central, eastern US

 And in South Carolina, poll workers are preparing for what could be one of the hottest primary election days ever on Tuesday, with highs forecast to reach 100 degrees and humidity making it feel closer to 110.

-Poll managers are trying to find ways to protect voters who must stand outside to vote.
+Poll managers are trying to find ways to protect people who must stand outside to vote.
 One saving grace may be turnout for the midterm primaries are often much lower than presidential elections.
 Another is the state allowed early voting for the first time and more than 110,000 ballots have already been cast.

 In Minneapolis, 14 schools that are not fully air-conditioned will shift to distance learning Tuesday while the city braces for temperatures in the high 90s.
 Schools were scheduled to finish on June 10 but a three-week teacher’s strike in April pushed the final day to June 24, to make up for the lost class time.

-Excessive heat pushed the some schools into distance learning for three days during the final week of classes last year.
+Excessive heat pushed the same schools into distance learning for three days during the final week of classes last year.